1. PIXCI® Frame Grabbers: Use with National Instruments LabView

 Examples

 Two examples of using PIXCI® frame grabbers from LabView are provided with XCLIB.
-These are intended to be ‘skeletons’; working examples intended to be modified to fit your application requirements.
-The examples are intended to be used with LabView 32-bit.
+These are intended to be ''skeletons''; functional examples intended to be modified to fit your application requirements.

-LabView supports several levels of error reporting, starting with no reporting.
-The ‘example_01’ uses VIs created without error wires.
-The ‘example_02’ uses VIs created with level 1 error reporting.
+LabView supports several levels of error reporting.
+The ''example_01'' uses VIs created without error wires.
+The ''example_02'' uses VIs created with level 1 error reporting.
 Typically, VIs for different levels of error reporting are not interchangeable; different sets of VIs would be needed to match different selections of error reporting.
 (As to whether there are exceptions or methods for conversion - consult National Instruments).
+Errors will be reported if an example VI is imported with the incorrect setting for error reporting.

-Note that ‘example_02’ requires the free ‘NI−IMAQ’ software package from National Instruments.
-Note that the ‘example_02’ display routine expects 8 bit pixel values (i.e. 8 bit monochrome, or 24 bit RGB); it can be modified for use with other pixel depths by using the BMP format instead of TIFF (BMP files are always saved as 8 bit values, required by the NI display routine used, while TIFF files are (by default) saved at the video format’s bit depth).
-Or, modify the parameters used to save the TIFF file, specifically savemode=8, so as to force saving 8 bits.
+The ''example_02'' display routine expects pixels with 8 bit values (i.e. 8 bit monochrome, or 24 bit RGB); it can be modified for use with other pixel depths by using the BMP format instead of TIFF (BMP files are always saved as 8 bit values, required by the NI display routine used, while TIFF files are (by default) saved at the video format's bit depth).
+Or, modify the parameters used to save the TIFF file, specifically savemode=8, so as to force saving 8 bit values.

 pxd_PIXCIopen(..., "", pathnameToVideoSetup.fmt);

-Reading XCLIB’s C/C++ examples can be helpful to learn which XCLIB functions are used, and how they are used, for various tasks.
-In particular, the C examples are linear code and easier to read; in contrast to the GUI structure built by the C++ examples.
+Reading XCLIB's C/C++ examples can be helpful to learn which XCLIB functions are used, and how they are used, for various tasks.
+In particular, the C examples are linear code and easier to read than the GUI structure built by the C++ examples for Windows.
+The XCLIB Reference Manual provides a detailed description of each function.

 Alternatives